 Not Confined to Heart Attacks

-Apart from CPR being recommended for cardiac arrest victims, it also provides relief to those suffocating, choking, drowning, or experiencing a drug overdose.
+Apart from the CPR steps being recommended for cardiac arrest victims, CPR also provides relief to those suffocating, choking, drowning, or experiencing a drug overdose.
+This is just one more reason why everyone should be fully trained and certified in this versatile, life-saving procedure.

 Increases Lives Saved